 Features a combination of email marketing case studies and training as well as training on Shopify store set ups and making money through them.

-So Vitaliy, what are the specific issues with MH’s Sales Academy?
+So Vitaliy, what are the specific issues with Market Hero’s Sales Academy?

 Again, 2 things: